williamgrimes/williamgrimes.github.io/content/md/posts/2019-09-21-unix-file-system.md

  :toc false
  :tags  ["unix" "notes"]}

-In Unix everything to be a file, including physical devices such as USB devices.
+In Unix everything is a file, including physical devices such as USB devices.
 Unix has a hierarchical file system structure, branching out from its root at `/` that contains all other files and directories.

 A file or directory is uniquely identified by its path, and a unique identifier called an inode.